Kentish-Lodge-MCST-2405/public/_policies/finance-late-payment-policy.md

 - Keep copies of:
   - All notices and reminders;
   - Council approval memo for legal action;
-  - Solicitors invoices and statements;
+  - Solicitors' invoices and statements;
   - Any payment plans agreed with the owner.

 ---